 Family after Samuel

 Despite much searching we can find no further records for Samuel’s mother Sarah, did she continue to call herself Tidyman or revert to her maiden name Cook, and try to make a new life for herself following all the newspaper coverage of the Old Bailey trial?
-Possibly she remarried after Samuels death in 1876 but no record is found, or perhaps she dies sometime after the ‘71c, no record found.
+Possibly she remarried after Samuels death in 1876 but no record has been found, or perhaps she dies sometime after the 1871 census, no record found.
 She cannot be positively identified in any of the following censuses.
 She just disappears.

-There is a possible reference to Samuels sister Caroline in the register of the ‘St George in the East Industrial School’ East Ham, using the name Cook, otherwise she cannot be found in the 81c.
-Caroline marries in the 3rdQ of 1888 in the Croydon Reg Dist to Joseph Cowley, bn 1860.
-They had five children, Ellen Caroline bn1889, Mary Elizabeth bn1890, Susannah Alice bn1897, John Joseph bn1899 and Thomas George bn 1904.
+There is a possible reference to Samuel’s sister Caroline in the register of the ‘St George in the East Industrial School’ East Ham, using the name Cook, otherwise she cannot be found in the 1881 census.
+Caroline marries in the 3rdQ of 1888 in the Croydon Registration District to Joseph Cowley, b.1860.
+They had five children, Ellen Caroline b.1889, Mary Elizabeth b.1890, Susannah Alice b.1897, John Joseph b.1899 and Thomas George b.1904.

 We have no confirmed death for Joseph Cowley between 1904-1910 but on the 1911 census Caroline is shown to have re-married (less than 1 year,) to Alfred William Fuller, and is living in with all her children (Cowley) at the same address she shared with Joseph.
 She died in 1954 in the Wandsworth Reg Dist.